hidayahhushairi/housePriceListing_IncomeinPerakDashboard-looker/README.md

 ## Methodolgy : Qualitative and quantitative research approach was adopted.

- #### Data Source : This research conducted on external and survey data from government agencies National Property Information Centre (NAPIC), The Department of Statistics Malaysia, The Department of Town and Country Planning (PLANMalaysia) and, job portal maukerja website.
+ #### Data Source : This research conducted on external and survey data from government agencies The Department of Valuation and Property Services, The Department of Statistics Malaysia, The Department of Town and Country Planning (PLANMalaysia) and, job portal maukerja website.
-- NAPIC prepared open data sales consisting of residential, commercial, and industrial property transaction data in Malaysia.
+- The Department of Valuation and Property Services - NAPIC prepared open data sales consisting of residential, commercial, and industrial property transaction data in Malaysia.
 This research concentrates on Perak residential estate - involves 38144 transaction data by Property Type, Spatiality Data and Temporality Data (2021 - 2024).
 - The Department of Statistics Malaysia's - OpenDOSM provides annual salary and wages statistics by key demographic and socioeconomic dimensions (2010 - 2023).
 This data obtained from Housing and Population Cencus 2020.
 - PLANMalaysia provide national development plan document digital reference, known as Rancangan Tempatan Daerah (RTD), by specific mukim across 12 districts in Perak.
 - maukerja website offers guidelines for estimating house price affordability by salary.